-The proposed changes to LIP Section 8.4 would not be consistent with LUP Policy 3.47.
-For that reason alone, the proposed changes cannot be approved.
-But it is important to note that in adopting the LCP, the Commission found it necessary to require LUP Policy 3.47 in order to ensure impacts to ESHA and water quality from the impacts of erosion and sedimentation during the construction phase of grading, as required by the policies of Chapter 3 of the Coastal Act.
-While there are BMPs that can and should be incorporated into construction projects, the Commission has found that one large storm can easily overwhelm such measures and that one construction site can contribute a large amount of sediment.
-As such, the Commission has found in past actions, both approving CDPs in Malibu and the Santa Monica Mountains, as well as in adopting the LCP, that the best BMP for construction within ESHA or ESHA buffer, or on steep slopes is prohibiting grading during the rainy season.
+The proposed changes to LIP Section 8.4, which would allow grading during the rainy season, would not be consistent with LUP Policy 3.47, which explicitly prohibits grading during the rainy season.
+Conformity with and adequacy to carry out the policies and provisions of the adopted Land Use Plan is the standard of review for Local Implementation Plan amendments.
+For that reason alone, the proposed changes to LIP Section 8.4 cannot be approved.
+But it is important to note that in adopting the LCP, the Commission found it necessary to require LUP Policy 3.47 in order to ensure impacts to ESHA and water quality from erosion and sedimentation are minimized during the construction phase of grading, as required by the policies of Chapter 3 of the Coastal Act.
+While there are BMPs that can and should be incorporated into construction projects, the Commission has found that one large storm can easily overwhelm such measures and that one construction site can contribute a large amount of sediment to the watershed where the project site is located.
+As such, the Commission has found in past actions, both approving CDPs in Malibu and the Santa Monica Mountains, as well as in adopting the LCP, that the best BMP that can be employed for construction within ESHA, ESHA buffer, or on steep slopes is to prohibit grading during the rainy season.
 This restriction applies only in these areas where the risk of impacts is the greatest.
 The proposed changes to LIP Section 8.4 would not conform with or be adequate to carry out LUP Policy 3.47.
 For that reason, this portion of the amendment cannot be approved.
-Therefore, Suggested Modification No. 9 is required to bring LIP Section 8.4 into conformance with the LUP.
+Therefore, Modification No. 8 is required to bring LIP Section 8.4 into conformance with the LUP.
+The Commission finds that only as so modified will the LIP be in conformance with and adequate to carry out the policies of the LUP.